evals turn a demo into a product

 updated Jun 12, 2026

-Most LLM apps ship with zero evals — quality is judged by spot-checking, which is vibes.
-That bit me twice: a failure rate I claimed and then couldn’t reproduce, and a prompt typo that shipped because nothing tested the prompt’s behaviour.
+Most LLM apps ship with no evals, so quality is whatever got spot-checked.
+That bit me twice: I claimed a failure rate I later couldn’t reproduce, and I shipped a prompt typo because nothing tested the prompt’s behaviour.

-So I built an eval harness: a golden set where each case is a real past failure, run through the actual shipping prompt and graded by a stronger model against a rubric.
-The trick is you don’t trust a single score — output is non-deterministic — you trust the delta between runs.
-Change a prompt, run before and after, watch the failures move.
-It stays out of CI on purpose (it costs real calls and is noisy); I run it by hand before any model or prompt change.
+So the tone translator got an eval harness: a golden set where every case is a real past failure, run through the actual shipping prompt and graded by a stronger model against a rubric.
+Single scores are noise, since output is non-deterministic.
+What I trust is the delta between runs: change the prompt, run before and after, watch which failures move.
+It stays out of CI on purpose (real API calls, and noisy); I run it by hand before any prompt or model change.

 the hub · warm terminal